bartek/bartek.github.io/pages/aws-good-parts.md

 * More or less twice as expensive for on-demand but prices drop quite quickly when looking at reserved instances.

+## Redshift

+* Fully managed petabyte-scale (big!) data warehouse service
+* Redshift Spectrum is a feature available in Redshift which allows querying of S3 data directly.
+*

 ## Appendix